Ukraine crisis: 489 Indians reach Delhi on two evacuation flights

 The two flights reached Delhi from Bucharest and Budapest on Monday night.
 On Tuesday morning, another flight carrying 182 Indians landed in Mumbai.

 A total of 489 Indian citizens stranded in Ukraine reached Delhi on Monday on two evacuation flights operated by Air India, PTI reported.
-One of the flights reached Delhi from the Romanian capital of Bucharest carrying 249 people, while the other landed in the city from the Hungarian capital of Budapest with 240 evacuees.
+One of the flights arrived in Delhi from the Romanian capital of Bucharest carrying 249 people, while the other landed in the city from the Hungarian capital of Budapest with 240 evacuees.

 On Tuesday morning, an Air India Express flight carrying another 182 Indians who were stuck in the east European country landed in Mumbai, according to PTI.
 The flight originated from Bucharest and reached Mumbai via Kuwait.